Accueil » Tips » Weaning a kitten: 8 key steps explained by a veterinarian

 I recommend changing the food regularly.
 The kittens will probably end up walking in the dish!

-7. Pay special attention to certain kittens
+7. Pay special attention to some kittens

 8. The importance of weighing